guyleonard/evomics_2017/README.md

 ## Previous Years
 ### 2015
-I used a copy of [Bio-Linux 8](http://environmentalomics.org/bio-linux/) as the base AMI on which to base the workshop machine image (WMI).
-This was fine back in 2014, but it hasn't really be updated since July of that year and doesn't look like it's going to be continued [link](), similarly (CloudBioLinux](http://cloudbiolinux.org/) isn't really mainted either and hasn't been updated since 2013.
+I used a copy of [Bio-Linux 8](http://environmentalomics.org/bio-linux/) as the base AMI on which to base the workshop machine image.
+This was fine back in 2014, but it hasn't really been updated since July of that year and doesn't look like it's going to be continued [link](), similarly [CloudBioLinux](http://cloudbiolinux.org/) isn't really mainted either and hasn't been updated since 2013.
  * [ami-4e89fa26](https://console.aws.amazon.com/ec2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-4e89fa26)
  * username:
  * password: